The Bankrate promise

 - Pest damage from rodents, vermin, insects, etc.

 - Damage caused by pressure from heavy equipment, vehicles, etc.

 Some homeowners insurance companies may also offer sewer backup insurance as an additional endorsement.
 While this endorsement does not usually cover replacing or repairing the sewer line, it can provide coverage to replace flooring, drywall and other furnishings if sewage backs up the pipe into your home.

 Consider a home warranty

-Sewer line coverage may be offered by a home warranty.
-A home warranty is not homeowners insurance; it is a separate plan, similar to a service contract, that helps to cover the costs for certain repairs for your home.
+A home warranty may offer sewer line coverage and is different from homeowners insurance.
+It is a separate plan that can help cover certain appliance repairs and electrical systems costs.
 Some home warranties cover sewer line repairs and replacements, while others will not.

 How to prevent damage to your sewer line

 Damage that happens over time, such as wear and tear, or resulting from natural hazards like flooding and earthquakes, are generally out of your control.
 As a homeowner, the best you can do is properly maintain your home to get the best life expectancy from your sewer line.
 There are many simple and affordable preventive measures you can take to help avoid drain clogs and sewer line damage, such as:

 - Properly dispose of paper and hygiene products